Steel fabrication V Casting by 3fD28 March 2015

 3form Design - Steel fabrications and castings are often considered for the same project as they share very similar properties.
 Generally, castings provide better tolerances and superior mechanical properties.

-Casting allow designers to be visually creative and explore exciting forms.
+Casting allows designers to be visually creative and explore exciting forms.
 It enables shape and form where fabrications cannot.
 Cast parts are specifically designed and engineered to suit, and only put material where it is wanted.
-In contrast, the form of a fabrications is typically driven by the availability of material, and the ability to join the parts.
+In contrast, the form of a fabrication is typically driven by the availability of material, and the ability to join the parts.
 It cannot be as creative in form as a casting.
 Add this to the generally better strength characteristics, and castings come out lighter weight and cheaper.